Countdown to justice in Turkey

 What have they done?

-The 11 - that includes the former chair, ex-director and several members of Amnesty Turkey as well as women’s and equality advocates – face absurd ‘terrorism’ charges without any credible evidence being presented over the course of ten hearings.
+Yet the 11 - including the former chair, ex-director and several members of Amnesty Turkey as well as women’s and equality advocates, face absurd ‘terrorism’ charges without any credible evidence being presented over the course of ten hearings in the last three years.
+The conviction of any of them would be a travesty of justice.

 Since their detention in 2017, more than two million people around the world – from Ai Wei Wei to Whoopi Goldberg - have spoken out for justice for the 11 rights defenders.
 Now as this unfair trial is coming to a close, we are asking you to join us in adding your voice and send a message of solidarity to the 11 activists ahead of the verdict.